Manny Charlton: Appetite For Destruction (Guns N' Roses)

 Axl Rose of Guns N' Roses initially wanted "the guy who produced Nazareth's Hair of the Dog" to produce what would become the band's breakthrough album.
 Charlton got the request from Geffen Records and produced several recordings at Sound City Studios (Los Angeles) in June 1986.
 At the end of the session they had 25 songs on tape, including "Paradise City", "Rocket Queen", "Welcome to the Jungle", "Nightrain", two versions of "Move to the City", "November Rain", "Shadow of your Love" (takes one and two), and "Reckless Life".
 After this initial work, he rejoined Nazareth in Europe, and Guns N' Roses hired Mike Clink to produce the album.
 Charlton's productions are included as bonuses on the 2018 reissue of Appetite for Destruction.

 Exit from Nazareth

 After leaving Nazareth in 1990, Charlton played some solo shows on the Scottish club circuit, and released his first solo album Drool in 1997, on the Red Steel record label with Neil Miller on vocals.
 The following year, he relocated to Texas, where he formed the Manny Charlton Band (MCB).
 The new band released a pair of albums – Stonkin and Klone This – before disbanding in 2003.

 Doom

 In 1995, Charlton sent to id Software, creator of Doom, a cassette tape featuring an untitled song that John Romero would later title "Blood on the Walls".
 The liner said, "For all the guys and gals at I.D. (sic) who came up with the coolest game this side of hell, kick some demon butt to this!!"
-It also said "distribute as shareware", in keeping with the old days of PC gaming in which one could get the first third or fourth of the game for free or a reduced price, and buy the full game later.
-Romero would later find this tape and record it to mp3, providing it for free on his website.
+It also said "distribute as shareware".
 The song is actually titled "Doom" from Charlton's album Drool.